Reform UK: 2024 general election

 Following the election, on 11 July, the businessman Zia Yusuf replaced Tice as chairman of the party, with Tice, now an MP, replacing Ben Habib as deputy leader.
-The party plans to stand at the 2026 Scottish Parliament election, and expects to win significantly in the 2026 Senedd election in Wales, under the new more proportional system.
+The party plans to stand at the 2026 Scottish Parliament election, and expected to win significantly in the 2026 Senedd election in Wales, under the new more proportional system.
 In September 2024 Farage said that he would be surrendering all of his shares in Reform UK.
 This would mean members would have more control over the party, such as being able to vote on a constitution and motions, and could remove Farage as leader if over 50% of members wrote to Yusuf.
 In October 2024 Farage called for Conservative councillors to join Reform UK and said "a huge number of them genuinely agree with us and what we stand for".

-In November 2024 it was reported that senior members of the party were divided about supporters of the far-right activist Tommy Robinson, with two of party's parliamentary candidates expressing sympathy for some of the supporters of Robinson who took part in August's anti-immigration protests, in the face of objections from Tice and Farage.
-There was also division amongst party MPs on the assisted suicide bill, with Tice, Lee Anderson and Rupert Lowe supporting the bill in its second reading, whilst Farage and James McMurdock opposed it.
+In November 2024, it was reported that senior members of the party were divided about supporters of political activist Tommy Robinson, with two of the party's parliamentary candidates expressing sympathy for some of the supporters of Robinson who took part in August's anti-immigration protests, in the face of objections from Tice and Farage.
+For the free vote on the assisted suicide bill, Tice, Lee Anderson and Rupert Lowe supported the bill in its second reading, whilst Farage and James McMurdock opposed it.

-In November and December 2024 several high-profile Conservatives quit that party and joined Reform.
-These included the former MP Andrea Jenkyns, former MP Lucy Allan, Tim Montgomerie (founder of ConservativeHome and adviser to Boris Johnson), Rael Braverman (husband of the former home secretary Suella Braverman), the actress and singer Holly Valance and Nick Candy (the billionaire luxury property developer and former Conservative donor).
+In November and December 2024, several high-profile Conservatives quit that party and joined Reform.
+These included the former MP Andrea Jenkyns, former MP Lucy Allan, Tim Montgomerie (founder of ConservativeHome and adviser to Boris Johnson), Rael Braverman (husband of the former Home Secretary Suella Braverman), the actress and singer Holly Valance and Nick Candy (the billionaire luxury property developer and former Conservative donor).

+In December 2024, it was reported that American businessman Elon Musk was planning a $100 million donation to the Reform UK party to influence the next UK election.
+Farage said that talk of a $100m donation to his party was "pure speculation".
+That month Farage travelled to Florida, US, to meet Musk, a trip partly financed by his friend George Cottrell, who had served a prison sentence for fraud in 2017.

-On 26 December 2024 Reform UK claimed to have overtaken the Conservatives and become the UK's second-largest party, behind Labour, in terms of size.
-Kemi Badenoch, the leader of the Conservative Party, later claimed on Twitter that Reform's totals were faked.
+On 26 December 2024, Reform UK claimed to have overtaken the Conservatives and become the UK's second-largest party, behind Labour, in terms of size.
+Kemi Badenoch, the leader of the Conservative Party, later claimed on X that Reform's totals were faked.
 Following this, Reform invited the Financial Times, Sky News, The Spectator and The Daily Telegraph to inspect their website's front and back-end code and the underlying data of the party's numbers.
 Each media outlet subsequently confirmed the ticker to be accurate.
 Farage refuted Badenoch's claim, stating that the allegations were "disgraceful" and threatened legal action should Badenoch not apologise.